-The completion and submission of waste surveys are linked to the completion of harvesting activities and the seasonal ability to complete field measurements.
+The completion and submission of waste surveys are linked to the PLC date and the seasonal ability to complete field measurements.
 Waste surveys cannot be completed when snow is present in sufficient quantities to prevent the accurate measurement and grading of waste pieces.